 - More complicated installation process

 Not every DIY’er can install heat pumps.
-Plenty of research is required to understand the heating and cooling needs of your household.
-You will also need to understand the best position for your heat pump and the way the heat moves in your area.
+Plenty of research is required to understand your household’s heating and cooling needs.
+You will also need to understand the best position for your heat pump and how heat moves in your area.
 It’s best to hire a professional hot water installation expert for this.

 - Higher upfront cost

-Heat pump water heaters are well-built and long-lasting machines, resulting in their initial costs often being higher than some other water heater types.
+Heat pump water heaters are well-built and long-lasting machines, which often makes their initial costs higher than those of some other water heater types.
 However, their lower energy use will quickly provide cost savings.

 - Can struggle in cold weather